dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - The <xref:Microsoft.Maui.ApplicationModel.Permissions> class gains the `NearbyWifiDevices` permission, which is an Android 13 permission for accessing nearby WiFi devices.
 For more information, see [Permissions](~/platform-integration/appmodel/permissions.md).
 - Several system fonts can be easily consumed in Android apps.
 For more information, see [Consume fonts](~/user-interface/fonts.md#consume-fonts).
 - Shell navigation gains a `GoToAsync` overload that enables you to pass single use navigation data, that's cleared after navigation has occurred, as a `ShellNavigationQueryParameters` object.
 For more information, see [Pass data](~/fundamentals/shell/navigation.md#pass-data).
+- Window management can be decoupled from the `App` class.
+For more information, see [Decouple window management from the App class](~/fundamentals/windows.md#decouple-window-management-from-the-app-class).

 The following types or members have been deprecated: